Accrual vs. Cash Accounting for Your Online Business

 Easy to Record

-With the cash basis accounting method, you get an up front report of how much you actually earned or paid during that period.
-This is perfect when making cash flow statements since you only record ongoing and outgoing transactions involving cash.
-Thus, you get the net income or net loss easily.
+With the cash basis accounting method, you get an upfront report of how much you earned or paid during that period.
+This is perfect when making short-term cash flow statements since you only record ongoing and outgoing cash transactions.
+You get the net income or net loss quickly.

 Advantages During Tax Season

-If you are only keeping records of cash transactions, you may have the upper hand when you need to file for your business taxes.
+If you only keep records of cash transactions, you may have the upper hand when you need to file for your business taxes.
 It's because you can lower your tax liabilities by slowing down your revenues or speeding up your expenses.
-Of course, this is all legal.
+Of course, this is all legal

 Revenue$15,000$2,000$5,000

 In this comparative income statement, MPOM received the most income during May, making it look like the online business is doing well.
 On the other hand, coming June and July, its profits fluctuated.
-This might suggest that the business was busy in May, but the other two months were stale.
+This might suggest the company was busy in May, but the additional two months were stale.

 The small business owner might make wrong business decisions.
-Perhaps, they'll cut back on inventory in June and July since no one was buying their products during those months.
+They may reduce inventory in June and July since no one was buying their products during those months.
 They could also make more purchase orders for May since it's the busiest, thus adding more billables that month.
+When in truth, there were accounts payable and accounts receivable that weren't taken into consideration in all months.

-Whether your online business is slow or not, it's quite impossible to remember every cash transaction coming in and going out of your business.
-So, if you review your last year's income statement, you won’t even remember why your revenue was low or your expenses were high back then.
+Whether your online business is slow or not, it's impossible to remember every cash transaction coming in and going out of your business.
+So, if you review your last year's income statement, you won't even remember why your revenue was low, or your expenses were high back then.

 GAAP Non-Compliant